valpackett/sweetroll/README.md

   - [ ] Atom feed (should be followable from [GNU Social](https://indiewebcamp.com/GNU_social) i.e. should be PubSubHubbub'd, should be based on HTML as the source of truth)
   - [ ] support [WebFinger](https://webfinger.net) with HTML as the source of truth as well (but also additional links from config e.g. for [remoteStorage](https://remotestorage.io))
   - [ ] better note like display ("Liked a note by User Name" then gray smaller quote, like in Twitter notifications)
+  - [ ] new index page layout: switching between filters like on Twitter profiles
   - [ ] more consistency / abstraction with dates and reply buttons, etc.
   - [ ] figure out URL/canonical/etc. handling for alternative networks & mirrors like .onion & IPFS -- including webmentions!
   - [ ] custom non-entry html pages
   - [ ] archive pages, ie. unpaginated pages
   - [ ] proxying reply-context and comments-presentation images (to avoid mixed content and possible tracking) (note: we already depend on `JuicyPixels` through Pandoc)
   - [ ] indieweb-components: a component for a Medium-style popup on selection that offers a fragmention link and (?) indie-config repost-quote-something (look how [selection-sharer](https://github.com/xdamman/selection-sharer) works on mobile!! but probably should look the same just at the opposite direction than iOS's popup)
-  - [ ] a thread pool of hs-duktape instances for template rendering! currently there's one context for all threads
+  - [ ] a pool of hs-duktape instances for template rendering! currently there's one context for all threads
   - [ ] hs-duktape: add functions for getting ByteStrings (get rid of ByteString → Text → ByteString conversion)
   - [ ] built-in TLS server, since we depend on `tls` already because of the client
 - [ ] event system: hooks on micropub posting and webmention processing